galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.md

 ## Inspect outputs

 > <warning-title>Danger: Your samples will look different!</warning-title>
 > Because you're randomly generating pseudobulk samples, your data will look different from what is in this tutorial.
-We'll catch this up in Part 2 by giving you our inputs, but you're also welcome to have a go with your own datasets with slightly altered numbers.
+We'll catch this up in the next section by giving you our inputs, but you're also welcome to have a go with your own datasets with slightly altered numbers.
 {: .warning}

 Now we've largely tried to hide the datasets created at each step within the code to make histories not too painful.
 The important outputs to inspect {% icon galaxy-eye %} from this workflow are: